SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Related Work

 \paragraph{Code Datasets} Over recent years, a variety of code datasets such as HumanEval \citep{humaneval}, APPS \citep{apps}, and MBPP \citep{MBPP} have been proposed to assess the capabilities of code synthesis and repair systems \citep{LinKCS17,science.abq1158}.
 However, these largely focus on interview-style coding challenges or function-level code synthesis and do not capture the complexity of real-world codebases.
 Further, they have been shown to often include insufficient test cases to properly assess the correctness of the generated code \citep{LiuXW023}.

-Recently, a range of repository-level code-generation benchmarks \cite{liu2023repobench,jain2024r2e} including the popular \sweb \citep{abs-2310-06770} have emerged as modern LLMs began to saturate the simpler function-level benchmarks.
+Recently, a range of repository-level code-generation benchmarks \citep{liu2023repobench,jain2024r2e} including the popular \sweb \citep{abs-2310-06770} have emerged, as modern LLMs began to saturate the simpler function-level benchmarks.
 However, none of these benchmarks were designed to assess test generation.

-The only dataset for bug localization and program repair that is based on real-world issues, Defects4J \citep{JustJE14}, focuses on Java, is limited in size, and contains only short bug descriptions rather than detailed issue reports.
-In contrast, \swtb is based on Python, which is better supported by modern Code Agents, contains detailed issue reports, and is significantly larger.
+The only dataset for reproducing bugs based on real-world issues, Defects4J \citep{JustJE14}, focuses on Java, is outdated, limited in size, and contains only short bug descriptions rather than detailed issue reports.
+In contrast, \swtb is based on Python, which is better supported by modern Code Agents, contains more recent issue reports, and is significantly larger.